Tunnel No. 41

 Tunnel Number 41, or the Big Hole, is a single-track railway tunnel underneath Mount Judah in the Sierra Nevada, near Norden, California.
-It is owned by Union Pacific Railroad, in service as a part of the Roseville Subdivision of the Overland Route.
+It is owned by the Union Pacific Railroad, in service as a part of the Roseville Subdivision of the Overland Route.
 Daily freight trains as well as Amtrak's California Zephyr utilize the line.

+History

+The first bore through the Sierras, Tunnel Number 6, was built as part of the first transcontinental railroad.
+In 1901, Southern Pacific Company proposed building a long tunnel via a new alignment to both lower the track elevation and cut several miles off of the Donner Pass route.
+Bores with lengths up to 18 mi in length were reportedly considered, but an option for a 5 mi tunnel route was under consideration as late as 1912.
+The uncertain corporate fate of the Central Pacific Railroad and the outbreak of World War I stalled further work.